algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 Not without reason.

 Yet these terms peace, dignity, health, equality and so on, which were once so filling my familiar to me, feel alien now.

 ### 4 Fading Away

 The machines are doing different from us.

-They take all books, all text written, They take whatever can they can get from all media, all domains, all eras, all cultures.
+They take all books, all text written, They take whatever they can get - from all media, all domains, all eras, all cultures.

 The word *peace* appears millions and millions of times.

-It is around everywhere.
+It is everywhere.
 It covers the planet.
-No way to read all this, no chance to understand it in all aspects but machines.
-Just count them.
+No way to read all this, no chance to understand it in all aspects but machines Just count them.
 Each word is considered a token labeled with a number.
 Sentences are sequences of numbers then, and it's millions of sequences.